Puppet Master (Marvel Comics): Fictional character biography

 The jealous Puppet Master often uses his clay to manipulate the lives of the Fantastic Four, especially where his stepdaughter was concerned.
 He is particularly concerned with guarding his precious Alicia from marrying the likes of the Thing.

-But he is later just as outraged when she is engaged to Johnny Storm, also a member of the Fantastic Four.
+The Puppet Master is outraged when Alicia becomes engaged to Johnny Storm.
 With the Mad Thinker and the Wizard, Masters attempts to disrupt the wedding of the Human Torch and Alicia.
-The plan was to launch an attack on the church after the wedding ceremony, but when he sees how happy Alicia is to marry Johnny, Masters is overcome with remorse and turns on his associates, launching the Dragon Man against them: his wedding gift to Alicia and Johnny.
+When he sees how happy Alicia is to marry Johnny, Masters is overcome with remorse and turns on his associates, sending Dragon Man to attack them.

-Later, Masters is reformed, remarried, and has a stepson; the toys he crafts for his son inadvertently caused a battle between Power Pack and the alien Ciegramites.
-He reveals to the Thing that he had discovered that the Alicia Johnny had married was actually a Skrull.
+Later, Masters is reformed, remarried, and has a stepson; the toys he crafts for his son inadvertently cause a battle between Power Pack and the alien Ciegramites.
+He reveals to the Thing that the Alicia who married Johnny Storm was Lyja, a Skrull imposter.

-The Puppet Master has been shown on two occasions attempting to leave his (overtly) criminal life behind.
-In the first, he found some measure of spiritual enlightenment in the service of the billionaire philosopher/cultist Satori.
-Satori employs Masters to construct a "perfect man" from his clay, which would then receive life and the power cosmic from the Silver Surfer and absorb Satori's mind, so that he might survive his body's death and serve as a proper leader to his flock.
-Masters at some point left this cult, and entered a S.H.I.E.L.D.-maintained witness protection program, using his abilities to aid the government through the dulling of memories of other so-protected criminals' previous associates.
-Masters reached out through his powers to control Ben Grimm and Alicia, duping Ben into a "married life" with his despondent daughter, whom Ben had stopped seeing years before.
-Ben was freed, but the Fantastic Four were prevented from taking any measure of revenge upon Masters, given his S.H.I.E.L.D. affiliation.
+The Puppet Master has been shown on two occasions attempting to leave his criminal life behind.
+In the first, he finds spiritual enlightenment in the service of the billionaire philosopher/cultist Satori.
+Satori employs Masters to construct a "perfect man" from his clay, which would then receive life and the Power Cosmic from the Silver Surfer and absorb Satori's mind, allowing him to live past his body's death.
+Masters at some point leaves Satori's cult and enters a S.H.I.E.L.D.-maintained witness protection program, using his abilities to aid the government through the dulling of memories of other so-protected criminals' previous associates.

-The Puppet Master returned to criminal life and affiliated himself with the Mad Thinker.
-Utilizing a device constructed by Mad Thinker, he was able to control a large number of non-super-humans, most notably members of the Yancy Street Gang to escalate a battle between the two different factions in the superhero Civil War.
+The Puppet Master returns to crime and affiliates himself with the Mad Thinker.
+Utilizing a device constructed by Mad Thinker, he controls a large number of civilians, most notably members of the Yancy Street Gang, to escalate a battle between the two different factions in the superhero Civil War.